392-f25/ICESpy/docs/features.md

     - determine relative closeness by ip code or distance?
  - Create an alert
  - profile (change zip)
+ - Upvoting sightings

 # Concerns
  - People false reporting
+ - How much data do we want to collect from users?
+   - would they be comfortable using the app

 # Screens
  - Login screen
-    - oauth: name, email + zip-code
+    - oauth?: name, email + zip-code
     - Grab zip through current location?

 - Map screen